Goldman's golden egg turns leaden; bank plans cuts

 Goldman Sachs Group Inc's quarterly profit fell 12 percent as investment income plunged, reflecting the pressure the bank faces as demand for its services remains tepid and regulators clamp down on bank risk-taking.

 Goldman has long been known for making savvy bets on markets, and last decade it earned billions of dollars from those trades.
-But in the second quarter it lost $194 million (123.6 million pounds) on its investment in Industrial and Commercial Bank of China Ltd ICBC.L (601398.SS) and $112 million on its investment in other stocks, the bank reported on Tuesday.
+But in the second quarter it lost $194 million (124 million pounds) on its investment in Industrial and Commercial Bank of China Ltd (ICBC) and $112 million on its investment in other stocks, the bank reported on Tuesday.
 Overall revenue in the group that invests the bank's money plunged 81 percent.

 In the current environment, with the European debt crisis still not fully resolved, and China's growth slowing, Goldman has scaled back its risk-taking, even before new U.S. regulations take effect limiting its investments.